Why travel by bus around Australia

 Bus travel websites in Australia

-Next to the bus company Greyhound – the largest interstate bus network in Oz – there are many smaller regional bus companies.
+Next to the bus company Greyhound – the largest regional bus network in Oz – there are many smaller regional bus companies.
 These operate their services intrastate to almost any places in the immediate surroundings of towns or major cities.
 If you have time and can consider travelling by bus for a long time, then getting a bus pass is the way to go to save money on transportation in Australia.
 While you can check single train and bus companies, on this site, you can get an overview of all train and bus networks, throughout the country.

 Why Bus Travel Australia? – 7 bus routes for the first-time traveller

-For short-term trips it’s wise to build an itinerary with a good combination of different transportation ways, including flying, car-rental, train and bus trips and/or day-tours.
-If you plan long-term travel focussing on one or two types of transportation like self-driving or train and bus trips is a good idea.
-There are many reasons for choosing bus travel.
+For short-term trips, it’s wise to build an itinerary with a good combination of different transportation ways, including flying, car-rental, train and bus trips and day-tours.
+If you plan long-term travel focusing on one or two types of transportation like self-driving or train and bus trips is a good idea.
+There are many reasons for choosing the bus travel in Australia.

 Anyhow, it’s definitely possible to see much of the country by bus and train.
 Here are 7 great bus routes travelling by bus around Australia, that I can recommend:

 1) Starting from Sydney there are many bus trips that you can add to your itinerary.
 The most convenient way to travel to the Blue-Mountains from Sydney is a 2-hour train connection, but there is a great bus service from the city too.
-Moreover you can travel by bus to the Northern Beaches, it’s 1.5 hours bus trip along the coast with stops to all main places, up to Palm Beach.
+Moreover, you can travel by bus to the Northern Beaches, it’s 1.5 hours bus trip along the coast with stops to all the main places, up to Palm Beach.
 You can go to the Royal National Park, in 30 minutes train ride and ferry connection.
 And in 2 hours bus or train you can get to Wollongong too.

 2) Port Macquarie from Sydney.
 This beautiful coastal town lies half-way between Sydney and Brisbane and the best way to get there is the bus route.
 There is a train service too with a bus connection to Port Macquarie.
 It’s a nice journey and a great opportunity to see much of the countryside.

 3) From Brisbane to Byron Bay.
 This destination is on the itinerary of many travellers backpacking around Australia.
 There is a bus service that takes you there in 2 hours.
 Or you can catch the train to the Gold Coast for a first stop and then travel further to Lismore to catch the bus connection to Byron Bay.
-From Brisbane you can also travel by bus to Hervey Bay and go to Fraser Island or stop there and visit the Sunshine Coast.
+From Brisbane, you can also travel by bus to Hervey Bay and go to Fraser Island or stop there and visit the Sunshine Coast.

 5) From Cairns to Sydney.
 This is probably one of the most popular bus routes in Australia.
-For this bus journey you need 2-3 weeks at least, there are many interesting places to see along the Eastern coast.
+For this bus journey, you need 2-3 weeks at least, there are many interesting places to see along the Eastern coast.
 I covered this distance by Greyhound buses from Cairns to Sydney in 2004 and loved it.
 You can do travel the other way round too of course, from Sydney to Cairns and then fly out to your next destination.

 6) Darwin to Kununurra.
-This is a long trip of over 800 km and crossing the border between Northern Territory and Western Australia.
-I travelled this a couple of times in both directions.
-The bus service is cheaper than flying but also a great way to see the Outback landscape.
-If you have time you can keep travelling by bus from Kununurra across the Kimberley on the night bus service that takes you to Broome by covering in total nearly 2200 km.
+This is a long trip of over 800 km and crossing the border between the Northern Territory and Western Australia.
+I travelled this route a couple of times in both directions.
+The bus service is cheaper than flying but also a great way to see the Outback landscape south of Darwin.
+If you have time you can keep travelling by bus from Kununurra across the Kimberley region on the night bus service that takes you to Broome by covering in total nearly 2200 km.

-These are only some of the best bus travel routes in Australia that you can add to your Itinerary.
+These are only some of the best bus travel routes in Australia that you can add to your Trip Itinerary.
 There are many more options to suit any type of travel; from backpacking to solo travel, from short trips to long-term travel.

-Now over to you: have you travelled by bus or by train in Australia?
+Now over to you: have you travelled by bus or by train in Australia,?
 Share your tips and story with us!